 Families will provide a reasonable explanation for their child’s absence from school and endeavour to schedule family holidays, appointments and other activities outside of school hours.

 Frankston SDS’ Student Wellbeing and Engagement Policy supports student attendance.

-Our school also promotes student attendance by: providing door to door bus transport services through the Department’s Student Transport service for students who attend special schools; operating a breakfast program at no charge, and offering an after school program through Camp Australia.
+Our school also promotes student attendance by providing door to door bus transport services through the Department’s Student Transport service for students who attend special schools and operating a breakfast program at no charge.

 Frankston SDS must record student attendance twice per day.
 This is necessary to: